isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 the two forms of `#include` selected using the angle (`<>`) or quoted (`""`) syntax.
 Vendors take advantage of this and use different search algorithms and methods for specifying the include path.

-Never the less, the guidance is to use the angle form when possible.
+Nevertheless, the guidance is to use the angle form when possible.
 This supports the fact that the standard library headers must be included this way, is more likely to create portable code, and enables the quoted form for other uses.
 For example being clear about the locality of the header relative to files that includes it or in scenarios where the different search algorithm is required.